-A Test?
+A test?
 Fun?
-Yes, you MUST take this test!
-First things first… Grab a piece of blank paper and a pencil.
+Yes, you must take this test… First things first; grab a piece of blank paper and a pencil.
 Come on, do it.
-Seriously!
-Take this test.
+Seriously.
+Take the test.
 You will love it.

 See if you can draw what your watch looks like.
 Don’t worry if the drawing is primitive or highly detailed, the goal here is to see what you can recall.

 Start by drawing the basics.
 Draw the face of your watch.
 What shape is it?
 Round?
 Oval?
 Rectangle?
 A lot of us don’t even know the basic outline.

 Draw the numbers.
 Does it even have numbers?
 Markers?
 Roman Numerals?
 Draw whether it has a day or a date (or both).
 Does it have a dot at the 12 spot?

 What do the hour and minute hands look like?
 Do you have a second hand?
 What do your links look like?
 Is there a pattern on the face?

 Do your best to draw what you think your watch looks like.
 Many of you will find this very difficult, if not impossible to do.

 I was stunned when I first attempted this.
 I couldn’t remember the simplest details.
 Were the hands of my watch pointed or flat?
 I couldn’t tell you.